DeepaGheewala/Election_Analysis/README.md

    <img src="https://github.com/DeepaGheewala/Election_Analysis/blob/e23022b8df9a28cccc7f8bdb59923d0aeee94ffc/Resources/winner.png" width="300" height="200"/>

-   ***To get distinct list of candidates and count votes for each Candidate***
+>   ***To get distinct list of candidates and count votes for each Candidate***
-   1. Read each Candidates from the extracted row and check if the previous county name is same as the current.
+>   1. Read each Candidates from the extracted row and check if the previous county name is same as the current.
-   2. Once we have all the list of counties and corresponding vote countes
+>   2. Once we have all the list of counties and corresponding vote countes
-	- Iterate through each county to find the percentage of Votes
+>	- Iterate through each county to find the percentage of Votes
-	- compare and find the winning Candidate
+>	- compare and find the winning Candidate
-   3 Lastly write into the file
+>   3 Lastly write into the file

   ***Refer to [Find Candidates Votes and Winner](#Find-Candidates-Votes-and-Winner)***

+## Election-Audit Summary

 ## Python Code Snippets